-Exception: For tapered above-deck roof insulation, compliance with the R-values required in Table C402.1.3 shall be permitted to be demonstrated by the average R-value determined by multiplying the rated R-value per inch of the insulation material by the average thickness of the roof insulation.
+Exception: For tapered above-deck roof insulation, compliance with the R-values required in Table C402.1.3 shall be permitted to be demonstrated by multiplying the rated R-value per inch of the insulation material by the average thickness of the roof insulation.
 The average thickness of the roof insulation shall equal the total volume of the roof insulation divided by the area of the roof.